How many kinds of meditation are there?

 Benefits of being mindful

-Learning how to be mindful means we can not only pay attention to what is going on around us but can also observe our thoughts and sensations in the body.
+Learning how to be mindful means we can not only pay attention to what is going on around us but can also observe our thoughts and sensations inside the body.

 This is key as the two are connected.